ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Immutability.md

 # Immutability

-Immutability--the inability to change an object or variable after its creation--offers several key benefits in software design.
+Immutability is the inability to change an object or variable after its creation.
+It offers several key benefits in software design.
 By making data immutable, we greatly simplify the mental model needed to understand program state.
 In particular, immutability makes programs easier to reason about by eliminating the possibility of unexpected changes to data.
 This reduction in "the realm of possibility" for how data can evolve means fewer potential bugs and side effects in our code.
 An immutable variable gives us one less thing to worry about when tracing through a program's logic, because once it's set, it won't arbitrarily change under us.

 Another major benefit is safety in concurrent contexts.
 In multithreaded code, shared mutable state is a common source of issues like data races.